 Books and Journals

-Over 25,000 books and journals are available and are searchable through the library’s online catalog.
-These include an extensive collection of books on Champaign County and other Illinois counties, as well as publications about the 17 eastern states which served as nineteenth century migration routes to Champaign County.
+Over 25,000 books and journals available and searchable through the Local History Online catalog.
+These include an extensive collection of books on Champaign County and other Illinois counties, as well as publications about states that served as migration routes to Champaign County.
 We also collect family genealogies and subscribe to over 100 genealogical and local history journals.

 A comprehensive collection of titles from Champaign County, spanning the years 1852 to the present.
 Most are available on microfilm.
 Click here for a pdf file of the complete list of newspapers and date ranges available at the archives.